IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 cassandra-2   1/1       Running   0          38m       172.xxx.xxx.xxx   169.xxx.xxx.xxx
 cassandra-3   1/1       Running   0          38m       172.xxx.xxx.xxx   169.xxx.xxx.xxx
 ```
-You can perform a **nodetool status** to check if the other cassandra nodes have joined and formed a Cassandra cluster. **Substitute the Pod name to the one you have:**
+You can perform a **nodetool status** to check if the other cassandra nodes have joined and formed a Cassandra cluster.
 ```bash
 $ kubectl exec -ti cassandra-0 -- nodetool status
 Datacenter: DC1